agera-sdk/previous-version-2/README.md

 UI components are graphical nodes, since `UiComponent` implements `NodeKind`.
 They are usually defined with `define_ui_component!`, which is similiar to `define_node!`.

+#### Reactivity

+The `define_ui_component!` probably should define states in a way that they can be used "lexically" inside the render markup, allowing only very specific parts that rely on a set of states to render again and not the whole component.
+In this case, the `https://crates.io/crates/syn` crate should be considered for deep lookup of states in a markup, maybe ignoring any `let` bindings for instance (doesn't make sense anyway...).

 ### File System

 Ideas for the File System API, `rialight::filesystem`.